 Also, the biryani gets more flavorful, when you add chicken with bones.
 The bone pieces will secrete really nice juices in the base gravy while cooking on dum.

-If you prefer larger pieces, make sure to slit them till you reach the hard surface of bone.
-It will help meat absorb the masala flavors from the marination.
+If you prefer larger pieces, make sure to slit them till you reach the hard surface of the bone.
+It will help meat absorb all the masala flavors from marination.

 5. Marination Technique

 The meat marination is an integral part of all biryani dishes in the world.
 Here’s how it should be done –